Predicting Stellar Rotation Periods Using XGBoost: Experimental Design

 \section{Experimental Design}

 We applied XGBoost to build regressor models, each of which was trained using the hold-out method, where the data sets described in \cref{sec:data-engineering} were split into training and testing subsets, in an 80-to-20 percent ratio.
+This proportion was reflected in the following distribution: in the case of DS0, DS1, DS2, and DS7, the training and testing sets comprised \num{11930} and \num{2983} instances, respectively; DS3 and DS5 consisted of \num{11484} observations in the training set and \num{2872} elements in the testing set; finally, for DS4 and DS6, \num{10881} instances were for the training set and \num{2721} for the testing one.
 We converted all training and testing sets to \textit{XGB dense matrices} for efficiency and speed, as recommended by the authors of the \textbf{xgboost} package \citep{chen2016xgboost}.
 During the training phase, we used a 10-fold CV with five repetitions, where the best values for the hyperparameters were sought using a search grid on the training set.
 In all cases, the testing sets remained unseen by the models until the prediction and model evaluation phase.
 That is, the instances belonging to the testing sets were at no time part of the model learning process, behaving as new, unknown observations, as it would happen in a real-life scenario.